KLAPACH & KLAPACH, P.C.

 DONOR ADVISED FUND: An account with a community trust, foundation, or charity that permits a donor to make gifts to the entity and direct where, when, and to whom his or her gifts are distributed.
 This avoids the need for a donor to create a private foundation in order to direct his or her gifts.

 DURABLE POWER OF ATTORNEY: A Power of Attorney that remains effective after the disability or incapacity of the person granting the power.
-Typically, a person granting a Power of Attorney will provide that it is exercisable only upon his disability or incapacity; this is commonly referred to as a “springing durable power of attorney”.
+Typically, a person granting a Power of Attorney will provide that it is exercisable only upon his or her disability or incapacity; this is commonly referred to as a “springing durable power of attorney.”

 DYNASTY TRUST: See Perpetual Trust.